1914 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Key Features Of The 1914 Wheat Penny

-The wheat penny design originated from sculptor Victor David Brenner.
-By 1914, the Lincoln cent had established itself as America’s premier small denomination coin, representing the Brenner’s distinctive wheat ears reverse design that would define the series through 1958.
+The Wheat Penny design originated from sculptor Victor David Brenner, chosen by President Theodore Roosevelt based on a Lincoln profile plaque Brenner had created.
+By 1914, the Lincoln cent had established itself as America’s premier small denomination coin, and Brenner’s distinctive wheat ears reverse design would define the series through 1958.

 The Obverse Of The 1914 Wheat Penny